 The NNSS provides nuclear weapons scientists and engineers and other users with services such as configuration and operation of large-scale test beds, training for emergency response and deployment of services, applied research and development, and fabrication of advanced measurement and monitoring tools.
-With a footprint larger than the state of Rhode Island, the NNSS enables nationally recognized capabilities for render safe, explosive, chemical, biological-simulation and low-level waste management operations.
+With a footprint larger than the state of Rhode Island, the Nevada National Security Site itself enables nationally recognized capabilities for render safe, explosive, chemical, biological-simulation and low-level waste management operations.